PlanetScale: The performant MySQL database platform

-PlanetScale is a Serverless database for MySQL that brings a new way to manage your database from development to production.
-It provides the concept of branching, which is popular among Git platform providers.
+PlanetScale is a database platform for MySQL that brings an interesting way to manage your database from local development to production.
+By using the concept of branching, which is inspired by the version control tool Git.

-You can manage the evolution like you do with your application's source code.
+You can manage the database schema evolution like you do with your application's source code.

 PlanetScale Features

-• Backup and Restore: It allows creating, scheduling, and restoring backups for production and development database branches.
+- Backup and Restore: It allows creating, scheduling, and restoring backups for production and development database branches in case of data loss.

-• Query insights: this allows you to find and optimize long-running queries in your application.
+- Query insights: this allows you to find and optimize long-running database queries in your application.

-• Query boost: improves the performance of queries by caching them, still in limited beta.
+- Query boost: improves the performance of queries by caching them, but it is still in limited beta.

-• Great Developer Experience: You can manage everything from a Web console or a CLI.
+- Great Developer Experience: You can manage everything in the web console or using the CLI.
 The documentation is excellent, with many tutorials in various languages and technologies.

 Create an account